|Guide||♦||12 Triplogs||1 Topic|

 The Snowshed and Greenhouse trails are on the east side of the Chiricahua Mountains very near the border of Arizona and New Mexico.
 The trailhead is in the Herb Martyr campground some 7 miles past Portal, Arizona

-Clearly this hike is not for everybody.
-It's a fairly grueling 15 mile loop with a total of 4,300 feet cumulative elevation.
+This hike is not for everybody.
+It's a fairly grueling 15-mile loop with a total of 4,300 feet of cumulative elevation.
 For 1.5 of the 15 miles, the trail is almost non-existent or buried under fallen trees and debris from fires several years ago.
-This 1.5 mile section is on the Snowshed trail as it approaches Snowshed Saddle.
-Navigating to the saddle requires use of maps and/or GPS or both with adequate preparation in advance.
+This 1.5-mile section is on the Snowshed trail as it approaches Snowshed Saddle.
+Navigating to the saddle requires the use of maps and/or GPS or both with adequate preparation in advance.

-The hike starts at the trailhead in the beautiful Herb Martyr campground about 3 miles past Portal on Cave Creek road (FS 42a).
+The hike starts at the trailhead in the beautiful Herb Martyr campground about 3 miles past Portal on Cave Creek Road (FS 42a).
 We start by going south on the Basin trail which is signed as trail 146.
 This is also the trail number for the Snowshed trail and they both can't have the same number.
 On the Coronado National Forest website, this trail is listed as the Herb Martyr trail 247.
 But the sign on the trail says Basin trail 246, so go figure.
 We followed this heavily treed trail for 3 miles while climbing 2,000 feet to its end and intersection with the Snowshed trail.
-Along the way we caught some great views of the Chiricahua Mountains ahead.
+Along the way, we caught some great views of the Chiricahua Mountains ahead.
 We turned right and hiked up another 1,500 feet in 3.1 miles to the Snowshed saddle.
 The first half of this trail was easy to follow.
-Then we arrived at the burned out part, the last 1.5 miles to the saddle.
-The downed trees and debris from past fires combined with a number of rain storms in between has almost wiped out this trail.
-We would rediscover something that looked like a trail, take a few steps and lose it again.
-All the time we hiked over, under or around many fallen trees.
-One of Sun_Hiker's able hiking friends tried this trail a number of years ago and turned back before reaching the saddle.
+Then we arrived at the burned-out part, the last 1.5 miles to the saddle.
+The downed trees and debris from past fires combined with several rainstorms in between have almost wiped out this trail.
+We would rediscover something that looked like a trail, take a few steps, and lose it again.
+All the time we hiked over, under, or around many fallen trees.
+One of Sun_Hiker's able hiking friends tried this trail several years ago and turned back before reaching the saddle.
 We pushed through to the saddle but it took about 2 1/2 hours to do the 1.5 miles.
 We had planned on going up to Snowshed peak, only 0.6 miles from the saddle but we decided not to risk coming out in the dark.
 So on we went.

 We then followed the 4WD dirt road to its intersection with Cave Creek road which we followed back to the car.
 Having stayed in the area the night before, we started hiking at 7:40 AM and finished at 5:45 PM.
 We arrived back in the Phoenix area at 11:30 PM.